EjMat8/SMARA/README.md

 ## 🚀 Features

 - **Search Apps**: Search for apps using keywords or categories.
-- **App Insights**: Fetch detailed app information including version, release date, content rating, and more.
+- **App Insights**: Simple AI analysis and summary of the app with a little bit of focus on data safety/privacy.
-- **Data Safety**: Retrieve data safety information for apps.
+- **Data Safety**: Retrieve permissions and data safety information for apps.
 - **Export Data**: Export app data in CSV or JSON format for further analysis.

 ---